alt5474n/5474n.github.io/_posts/2020-05-29-perspective.md

 These attachments&#151;or expectations&#151;of what life, freedom, etc. means are evidence of the Buddha's awareness.
 You can palpably feel the suffering of the world against anything that encroaches upon their attachments.

 See for example one Donald J. Trump who's attacking a social media platform for suggesting his tweets be fact-checked.
-If that's not the height of absurdity, the fact that he's used said platform to state his willingness to enact military violence against "_THUGS_" (let's be clear, he means "black people" and his constituents know that) must be.
+If that's not the height of absurdity, the fact that he's used said platform to state his willingness to enact military violence against "_THUGS_" (let's be clear, he means "_black people_" and his constituents **know** that) must be.

-O' that we could all see the strangs of the net attaching us each, forming us into One.
-I digress...perhaps my own attachment I need to mind.
+O' that we could all see the strings of the net attaching each of us, forming us into One.
+But I digress...perhaps it's my own attachment I need to mind.

 >"Attachement is the root of all suffering."
 >&#151;The Buddha